DESTINATIONS · CALABRIA

-The building rises on the slopes of Monte Consolino, strategically dominating the Stilaro river valley.
-Between the 9th and 11th centuries, Calabria was the heart of the Byzantine "Thema di Calabria," serving as a centre radiating the culture and spirituality of the Eastern Empire.
-The Cattolica probably served as the main church (euktírion) of a monastic complex, acting as a point of reference for hermits living in the surrounding grottoes.
+The building rises on the slopes of Monte Consolino, dominating the Stilaro river valley.
+Between the 9th and 11th centuries, Calabria was an important area of the Byzantine world, and Stilo was one of the most significant centres in this part of the region.
+The Cattolica probably served as a temple linked to the local monastic milieu, acting as a point of reference for the Greek religious tradition present in the valley.

 Architectural Mastery and the Style of Cattolica di Stilo